-1.3.6.2 Public Communications:
+1.3.6.2 Public Comment:

 - a.
-In compliance with the Ralph M. Brown Act, Public Communications is that portion of Commission meetings set aside for members of the public to address the Commission on items of any Ventura LAFCo business other than scheduled agenda items. - b.
-Speaker Cards Persons wishing to speak under Public Communications should submit a speaker card to the Clerk of the Commission in a timely fashion. - c.
-Ventura LAFCo Business Presentations under Public Communications are limited to items within the subject matter jurisdiction of the Ventura LAFCo and are limited to no more than five minutes. - d.
+In compliance with the Ralph M. Brown Act, Public Comment is that portion of Commission meetings set aside for members of the public to address the Commission on items of any Ventura LAFCo business other than scheduled agenda items. - b.
+Speaker Cards Persons wishing to speak during Public Comment should submit a speaker card to the Clerk of the Commission in a timely fashion. - c.
+Ventura LAFCo Business Comments provided during Public Comment are limited to items within the subject matter jurisdiction of the Ventura LAFCo and are limited to five minutes. - d.
 Commission Deliberations Prohibited In compliance with the Brown Act, the Commission may not deliberate or vote on any matter raised in Public Comments.
 The Chair, however, may request the Executive Officer to provide brief additional information on a matter of general interest to the full Commission or the public at large.